audreyt/node-webworker-threads/README.md

 }).listen(port);
 ```

-You simply can't, because there's no way... well, there wasn't before `threads_a_gogo`.
+You simply can't, because there's no way... well, there wasn't before `webworker-threads`.

 ### What is Threads A GoGo for Node.js

-`threads_a_gogo` provides the asynchronous API for CPU-bound tasks that's missing in Node.js.
+`webworker-threads` provides the asynchronous API for CPU-bound tasks that's missing in Node.js.
 Both in continuation passing style (callbacks), and in event emitter style (event listeners).

 The same API Node uses to delegate a longish I/O task to a background (libeio) thread:

 `asyncIOTask(what, cb);`

-`threads_a_gogo` uses to delegate a longish CPU task to a background (JavaScript) thread:
+`webworker-threads` uses to delegate a longish CPU task to a background (JavaScript) thread:

 `thread.eval(program, cb);`

-So with `threads_a_gogo` you can write:
+So with `webworker-threads` you can write:

 ``` javascript
 http.createServer(function (req,res) {